 Once your profile is complete and up-to-date, it’s time to apply to sell on Pinterest.
-If you want users to be able to click on your images and immediately make a purchase, you will need to apply for Buyable Pins.
-With Buyable Pins, Pinterest users will have the option to go directly to the checkout page on the seller’s website where they can purchase the product.
+If you want users to be able to click on your images and immediately make a purchase, you will need to apply for Shoppable Pins.
+With Shoppable Pins, Pinterest users will have the option to go directly to the checkout page on the seller’s website where they can purchase the product.
 The users will know if the item is in stock if there’s a shopping tag icon.

-Before you apply, you’ll want to review the Buyable Pins Guidelines to ensure that your business is eligible.
+Before you apply, you’ll want to review the Shoppable Pins Guidelines to ensure that your business is eligible.
 Here are a few important things to consider before you apply:

 - You must have a business Pinterest account that includes your company’s contact information and a profile photo that follows the image requirements listed in the Pinterest ad guidelines.

-- Buyable pins are not allowed for customizable products, live animals, non-physical goods (like digital downloads), or other Pinterest prohibited goods such as alcohol, adult products, tobacco, weapons, or weight loss products.
+- Shoppable pins are not allowed for customizable products, live animals, non-physical goods (like digital downloads), or other Pinterest prohibited goods such as alcohol, adult products, tobacco, weapons, or weight loss products.

-Pinterest Buyable Pins: What You Need to Know
+Pinterest Shoppable Pins: What You Need to Know

-If your business is eligible to use Buyable Pins, you can start using this feature for selling on Pinterest once you are approved.
-After approval, any of the pins on your public Pinterest boards that link back to specific product pages on your site will now have Buyable pins.
+If your business is eligible to use Shoppable Pins, you can start using this feature for selling on Pinterest once you are approved.
+After approval, you will see a new dashboard that will allow you to organize your feed so your products can be discovered and purchased by users.
 This means that Pinterest users will see an “Add to bag” button when they look at these pins.

-Here’s an example of what a Buyable Pin will look like on Pinterest.
+Here’s an example of what a Shoppable Pin will look like on Pinterest.

 Best Strategies for Selling on Pinterest